Echeveria setosa [ech-eh-VER-ee-a set-OH-suh] is one of many succulent plants in the genus Echeveria.

 You can speed the process by keeping the container covered to hold in moisture has the leaf sprouts.

-An easier way to grow Echeveria setosa is to separate the offsets (pups) that grow from the roots of the parent plant.
+An easier way to grow Echeveria setosa is to separate the offsets in spring that grow from the roots of the parent mother plant.

 Echeveria Setosa Mexican Firecracker Pest or Disease Problems